django-auth-ldap/django-auth-ldap/docs/source/reference.rst

     .. method:: get_or_create_user(self, username, ldap_user)

-        Given a username and an LDAP user object, this must return the associated Django User object.
+        Given a username and an LDAP user object, this must return a valid Django user model instance.
 The ``username`` argument has already been passed through
         :meth:`~django_auth_ldap.backend.LDAPBackend.ldap_to_django_username`.
         You can get information about the LDAP user via ``ldap_user.dn`` and ``ldap_user.attrs``.
-The return value must be the same as ``User.objects.get_or_create()``: a (User, created) two-tuple.
+The return value must be the same as :meth:`~django.db.models.query.QuerySet.get_or_create`: an (instance,
+        created) two-tuple.

-        The default implementation calls ``User.objects.get_or_create()``, using
+        The default implementation calls ``<model>.objects.get_or_create()``,
-        a case-insensitive query and creating new users with lowercase usernames.
-Subclasses are welcome to associate LDAP users to Django users any way they like.
+        using a case-insensitive query and creating new users with lowercase usernames.
+In Django 1.5, custom user models will be respected; in earlier versions, the model is always
+        :class:`django.contrib.auth.models.User`.
+Subclasses are welcome to
+        associate LDAP users to Django users any way they like.

     .. method:: ldap_to_django_username(username)